NoNotNotes/Mneme/Garden/04/338a-eating-disorders-overview.md

 ___

 **Eating Disorders** are disorders characterized by alterations in eating patterns and disturbances in body image that interferes with relationships and occupational functioning.
-There are nine types described by the DSM-5:
+Both anorexia nervosa and bulimia nervosa are far more prevalent in industrialized societies, where food is abundant and beauty is linked with thinness.
+There are nine types of eating disorders described by the DSM-5:
 - **Anorexia Nervosa** (AN)
 - **Bulimia Nervosa** (BN)
 - **Binge Eating Disorder** (BED)